Chicago Nonprofit Attorney

 Nonprofits that might not qualify for tax-deductible donations including social welfare and civic organizations, classified as 501(c)(4) organizations.
 However, there are two types of 501(c)(4) organizations that do accept tax-deductible donations, and they are some veterans’ organizations and volunteer fire departments.

 When you pledge a donation, you are making a promise to pay.
 Promised donations are not the same as tax-deductible donations; the pledge doesn’t become tax-deductible until you actually give the money.
 Additionally, if you are making a $10/month donation, only the monthly payments you make during the tax year are considered as tax-deductible.

 Many nonprofits in Illinois use bingo games, raffle tickets, or other lottery-based drawings as a great way to raise money.
 Unfortunately, many fundraising tickets (or similar lottery-based donations) are not deductible.
 This is also true with community drives that aim to help an individual or a family with medical costs, loss of a house due to fire, or funeral expenses.
 If you are donating to a community drive, make sure that the cause is sponsored by a 501(c)(3) organization, such as the Salvation Army or the Red Cross.

 Nonprofit law in Illinois can be very specific, especially when it comes to fundraising, donations, and other charitable giving.
 By following these laws, however, and making sure that you donate the right gifts to the right types of nonprofits, you can take advantage of tax-deductible donations and lowering your tax payments.

 For nonprofits looking to obtain their 501(c)(3) status, or to receive tax-deductible donations, make sure you get the leading legal representation and counsel in the Chicago area by calling James C. Provenza & Associates today.
-We offer free consultations, so don’t hesitate and call now at (847) 729-3939.
+Don’t hesitate, call now at (847) 729-3939.